Permafrost/Tundra/readme.md

 Then activate and enable the package from the package management web page on the Integration Server web administration site.

+## Upgrading

+From your Integration Server installation:

+    $ cd ./packages
+    $ git fetch
+    $ git checkout v<n.n.n> # where <n.n.n> is the desired version

+Then activate and enable the package from the package management web page on the Integration Server web administration site.

 ## Conventions

 1. All input and output pipeline arguments are prefixed with '$' as a poor-man's